1871 Lānaʻi earthquake: Lanai

 The earthquake reportedly lasted 55 seconds to a minute with shaking directed in a northeast–southwest motion.
 The most extreme shaking was felt on the islands of Maui and Lanai where the values on the Mercalli intensity scale ranged from VIII–XI (Severe–Extreme).
 There, fractures formed along the slopes, and rocks that broke off from peaks collapsed.
 Between Manele Bay and Kamaiki Point, Pali Kaholo; a well-known cliff collapsed into the ocean.
 Shaking on the island was stronger than during the 1868 earthquake.

+Maui

 In Lahaina, almost every adobe and brick building was destroyed.
 A mission church sustained cracks in its walls.
 The courthouse and a stone building were also damaged.
 It was reported that every fence and wall fell towards the north.
 At the pier, a crack 14.6 meters long appeared.

 Oahu

 In Oahu, the earthquake cracked walls and split two houses.
 In Ewa, the belfry of a Catholic church supported by cast-iron pillars was completely destroyed.
 In Waianae, ground fissures and land slumps were widely reported.
 Some landslides and rockfalls resulted in road blockage.
 Plasters on homes, offices, and a courthouse fell down in Honolulu.
 In addition, chimneys at the Punahou School in Honolulu were also knocked off.

 On the Mercalli intensity scale, the earthquake's intensity was likely VI (Strong), and it lasted some 30–45 seconds.
 The quake caused panic and hysteria, some residents fainted while others began praying.
 Some residents reported feeling nauseated and started to vomit.
 Overall, damage in Oahu was moderate, with some structures compromised and a number of collapses reported.